 It is not a friendly sound by any means.
 The sound of a clicking hard drive is probably one of the scariest things that anyone can deal with.
 A hard drive that is clicking can emit sounds that are anywhere from a constant ticking to a high-pitched buzzing, all the way to a low thud.
-This is not a “normal” hum, and is something that most users can tell right away is not a sound that their machine has made before.
-And if you use your hard drive like most people do, that is to save pretty much all of the important data in your life, that clicking can signal what may be possibly be an imminent hard drive failure.
+This is not a “normal” hard drive hum, and is something that most users can tell right away is not a sound that their machine has made before.
+And if you use your hard drive like most people do, that is to save pretty much all of the important data in your life, that clicking noise can signal what may be possibly be an imminent hard drive failure.

 But what exactly can you do about your hard drive clicking issue?

 Looking Into The Causes Of A Clicking Hard Drive

-Typically, but not all of the time, the clicking that you are hearing coming from your hard drive has to do with the fact that you have a misaligned drive head.
+Typically, but not all of the time, the clicking noise that you are hearing coming from your hard drive has to do with the fact that you have a misaligned read write head.
 If you want to know more about how hard drives function in general, you may want to check out an article here that describes exactly how the spindle and platter hard drive system works.
 But basically, your hard drive stores data on a platter, and the hard drive arm (with the head at the end of it) moves across this platter in order to read the data contained on your hard drive.